asitaru/DesignPatterns/README.md

-#This is a repo of common design patterns that I've came across. g
+# This is a repo for the common design patterns that I came across. #